coldclimate/omnomfrickinnom/content/blog/2021-05-08-bolognese-parmesan-dumplings.markdown

 Mince and dumplings are great (I've written about how much I enjoy [savoury mince and dumplings]({{< ref "2021-01-16-savoury-beef-mince-dumplings" >}})).
 Beef bolognese is great.
 At some point, somebody combined the two.
 I don't know who.
 I first saw it on the Instagram feed of those [Two Hungry Boys](https://twohungryboys.uk/)

-I've written up the dumpling recipe as I made them, using yogurt, but this was done of on the fly when it turned out we had no milk.
+I've written up the dumpling recipe as I made them, using yogurt, but this was done on the fly when it turned out we had no milk.

 ## You will need